Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
    Change your portal session to the desired Azure AD tenant.

->

-#### Register the service app (TodoListService)
+#### Register the service app part

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListService-v2`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListClient-and-Service`.
    - Change **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
-   - In the Redirect URI (optional) section, select **Web** in the combo-box.
-   - For the *Redirect URI*, enter the base URL for the sample.
-By default, this sample uses `https://localhost:44351/`.
    - Select **Register** to create the application.
 1. On the app **Overview** page, find the **Application (client) ID** value and record it for later.
-You'll need it to configure the Visual Studio configuration file for this project.
+You'll need it to configure the Visual Studio configuration file for both C# projects.
 1. From the **Certificates & secrets** page, in the **Client secrets** section, choose **New client secret**:
    - Type a key description (of instance `app secret`),
    - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.